 - The J.I.
 Stipe Center at 801 N. 9th Street is open for pickleball only Monday to Thursday from 10 am to 1 pm.
 All other activities at the site are canceled.
 The meals served through the Senior Nutrition Program are distributed through pick-up and delivery services.

 The McAlester Expo Center on Highway 270 is closed to the public except for limited events.
 To learn more, contact 918-420-3976.

-The Carl Albert Building at 301 E. Carl Albert Parkway is closed to non-essential visitors and municipal court procedures are postponed.
+The Carl Albert Building at 301 E. Carl Albert Parkway is closed to non-essential visitors.
 Any citizen needing in-person assistance from police or dispatchers should call 918-423-1212 for direction.
 In case of an emergency, call 911.
 Anyone needing to make payments to the Municipal Court Office is advised to pay through the mail, online, or by phone at 918-421-4939, if possible.

 The Utility Payment Window is closed.
 Anyone needing to make payments to the Utility Billing Office is advised to pay through the mail, online, or by phone at 918-423-9300 or through payment kiosks located at Pruett’s Grocery at 601 E. Wyandotte Ave. or the Choctaw Nation Travel Plaza at 1640 S. George Nigh Expressway.